mvolkmann/blog/src/alpine.md

 Alpine monitors state defined in `x-data` directives and stores and automatically updates parts of the UI that use the data when the values change.
-This is implemented by the functions `Alpine.reactive` and `Alpine.effect`.
+Reactivity is implemented by the functions `Alpine.reactive` and `Alpine.effect`.
+Alpine does not use a virtual DOM like React.
 For more detail, see {% aTargetBlank "https://alpinejs.dev/advanced/reactivity", "Reactivity" %}.